Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise

 for all $0 \le s \le t \le T$, $\P$-almost surely.
 Note

-We aim to sum over $j$ in \eqref{eqn:semimart_transf_1}.
-For this we have to rewrite the second summand on the right hand side of the equation above.
-Due to the lack of regularity of $\Phi(X)$ this requires an additional approximation:
+We aim to sum over $j$ in \eqref{eqnsemimarttransf1}.
+For this we have to rewrite the second summand on the right-hand side of the equation above.
+Due to the lack of regularity of $\Phi(X)$ this requires an additional approximation,

-Hence
+Hence,

-We obtain:
+We obtain

-Summing up $j=1,...,\infty$ in \eqref{eqn:semimart_transf_1} yields
+Summing up $j=1,\ldots,\infty$ in \eqref{eqnsemimarttransf1} yields